raghavguptaa/25Projects-25Days/README.md

 # 50 Projects in 50 Days - HTML/CSS and JavaScript

-This is the main repository for all of the projects in the [course](https://www.udemy.com/course/50-projects-50-days/).
+This is the repository for all of the projects in this [course](https://www.udemy.com/course/50-projects-50-days/).

+I would really like to thank [`Mr. Brad Traversy`](https://github.com/bradtraversy) for such an informative course.

 |  #  | Project                                                                                                                                    | Live Demo                                                                         |